-Because females tend to have more curves and a smaller stature, many transmen and non-binary transmasculine people desire a physical transformation to masculinize these traits.
-Though it’s possible to achieve a masculine body type through a variety of surgical and lifestyle changes, it’s important to understand the statistical differences between females and males in order to formulate realistic goals based on your body shape.
+A person’s general body shape is largely defined by their skeletal frame, as well as their distribution of muscle and fat.
+Some people who undergo an estrogenic puberty tend to have more curves and a smaller stature, so many trans men and nonbinary transmasculine people desire surgery to change these traits.
+Though it’s possible to attain a different body type through various surgical and lifestyle changes, it’s important to understand the statistical differences between someone who has undergone a full estrogenic development (estrogen-dominant puberty) and someone who has gone through a full androgenic development (testosterone-dominant puberty) in order to formulate realistic goals for your own body .

 Figure B is of an adult who experienced an estrogenic development, figure A is of an adult who went through an androgenic development.
 You can see that the bone structure of figure A is narrow.
 Hormone replacement therapy such as testosterone can’t change the bone structure of the body, and the currently available options to change the pelvis have risks significant enough as to make them untenable.
 Therefore, a viable way to change the shape of the body is through gender-focused body contouring of the overlying soft tissues (fat), namely with liposuction and possibly fat grafting as well.

 Our surgeons don’t require patients to be on hormones in order to undergo top surgery or gender-focused body contouring.
 However, being on testosterone for a year prior to body contouring may help your outcome , as this would allow some natural fat redistribution to occur.
 Though it is important to know that for some people, the full effects of fat redistribution from testosterone can take much longer than one year.
 It’s also important to note that the bony structure of the pelvis as featured in figure B is unlikely to be affected by testosterone, and gender-focused body contouring is attributed to the removal or redistribution of fat and does not relate to altering of the bony structure.